 Tips & Tricks

-This section highlights interesting recent research articles using BD Accuri flow cytometers.
+This section highlights interesting recent articles that describe research using BD Accuri flow cytometers.

 Class 1 Laser Product.

 For Research Use Only.
 Not for use in diagnostic or therapeutic procedures.

 Alexa Fluor® is a registered trademark of Life Technologies Corporation.